mloubout/SC20Paper/paper.md

 * a halo exchange is placed as far as possible from where it is needed to maximize computation/communication overlap;
 * data packing and unpacking is threaded.

 The domain decomposition occurs in Python upon creation of a `Grid` object.
-Exploiting the MPI Cartesian topology abstraction, Devito logically splits a grid based on the number of available MPI processes (users are given an "escape hatch" to override Devito’s default decomposition strategy). `Function` and `TimeFunction` objects inherit the `Grid` decomposition.
+Exploiting the MPI Cartesian topology abstraction, Devito logically splits a grid based on the number of available MPI processes (users are given an "escape hatch" to override Devito's default decomposition strategy). `Function` and `TimeFunction` objects inherit the `Grid` decomposition.
 For `SparseFunction` objects the approach is different.
 Since a `SparseFunction` represents a sparse set of points, Devito looks at the physical coordinates of each point and, based on the `Grid` decomposition, schedules the logical ownership to an MPI rank.
 If a sparse point lies along the boundary of two or more MPI ranks, then it is duplicated to be accessible by all neighboring processes.
 Eventually, a duplicated point may be redundantly computed by multiple processes, but any redundant increments will be discarded.

 When accessing or manipulating data in a Devito code, users have the illusion to be working with classic NumPy arrays, while underneath they actually are distributed.
 All manner of NumPy indexing schemes (basic, slicing, etc.) are supported.
 In the implementation, proper global-to-local and local-to-global index conversion routines are used to propagate a read/write access to the impacted subset of ranks.
 For example, consider the array
 ```python